-England fought back from 2-0 down to level the scores at 2-2 after 90 minutes, and when extra-time brought no more goals, it was time for a shoot-out.
-England and Sweden took seven penalties, and both sides missed several times, before Lucy Bronze emphatically converted her spot-kick to see England score three penalties to Sweden's two.
+And when extra-time brought no more goals, it was time for a shoot-out.
+The sides took seven penalties each, and both missed several times, before Bronze emphatically converted her spot-kick to see England score three penalties to Sweden's two, with Smilla Holmberg subsequently missing the deciding spot-kick.

 That was the quickest goal England had ever conceded in a European Championship match, and more hesitancy at the back almost let Sweden double their advantage two minutes later.